Everything You Need to Know About Freeform Dreads + 3 Styles to Try

 What are Freeform Dreads?

-Now that we’ve reeled you in, let’s take a dive into what freeform dreads are all about.
+Now that you’re reeled in, let’s take a dive into what freeform dreads are all about.
 This style allows your hair to grow organically without much manipulation.
 Each section of hair starts out as one twist/braid and then takes a life of its own.

 Unlike semi-freeform dreads, you won’t need to worry about separating your roots or rolling your hair with a product for a more styled or polished look.
 You simply let your hair do its thing.

-Although growing styled dreads provides stunning results, many believe freeform dreads provide cultural significance and spiritual advantages.
+Although growing styled dreads provide stunning results, many believe freeform dreads provide cultural significance and spiritual advantages.
 Since the process involves growing your hair without manipulation or force, these rules go against most global beauty standards.
 It’s an internal challenge many black people face when choosing to embrace the hair that grows from their heads.
-Many people see freeform dreads as the freedom to choose and freedom to live life as they please.

 If you’re not totally committed to freeform dreads but still want the look and feel of locs, there is another option – semi-freeform dreads.
 This style is a better option for those who would like a slightly neater look.
 This involves maintaining a parting system at your roots while continuing to cleanse your hair regularly.